teaminkling/saveit/README.md

 ### Frontend Considerations

-`saveit` is a database-connected service offering a GraphQL API.
+`saveit` is a database-connected service offering a RESTful API.
 That's it.

-There's no reason Reddit-like communities could not also sync to this service by configuring RSS to webhooks, and different frontends can show this content.
+There's no reason Reddit-like communities could not also sync to this service.
+I am considering implementing a basic one as a web application, but I welcome applications developers to go for it.

 ### Cloud Version